 Likewise, it may be sufficient to replace only a portion of your income if your spouse, if not currently employed, is willing and able to work in the event you passed away.
 If your children are still young, however, factor in the cost of any child care that might be required, said Glassman.

 Generally speaking, term life insurance is the most affordable option, offering the biggest potential death benefits for the lowest price.
 Why?
 Term policies only offer coverage for a fixed period of time — often 10 or 20 years — and they do not offer a cash value component.
-When the term expires, the death benefit disappears or can potentially be retained by paying higher premiums.
+If you outlive the policy’s term, the death benefit disappears or can potentially be retained by paying higher premiums.

 By contrast, permanent life insurance policies, which include whole life and universal life policies, typically have higher monthly premiums, but are designed to provide a guaranteed death benefit to your heirs, as long as you continue to make your premium payments.
 They also have the potential to accumulate cash value that can help supplement retirement savings during your lifetime or be passed along to your beneficiaries when you die.